Passing Audits but Failing Financial Performance

 It is obvious to any bystander that safety managers and accountable executives were not excited to implement aviation SMS as originally designed by the founders.
 They complied!
 That is a fair statement, yet they are missing the intent.
 These actors see SMS obligations as another business hurdle that adds no immediate financial promise to themselves!

 Financial opportunities are there, but short-sighted managers appear blinded by SMS requirements.
-After learning to comply, safety teams lack energy and desire to upset the "audit-approved SMS."
-Subsequently, SMS for these companies stagnate and becomes downgraded to the status of a now obligatory, often ignored, legacy safety program that every company has, but expects little from.
+After learning to comply, safety teams lack the energy and desire to upset the "audit-approved SMS."
+Subsequently, SMS for these companies stagnates and becomes downgraded to the status of a now obligatory, often ignored, legacy safety program that every company has, but expects little from.
 We have returned to highly-engineered "system safety" that has always lacked accountability and resonating safety and quality promotion campaigns.

 How can we expect change?
 We need to share ideas on how to acquire these financial incentives and expand the scope of the SMS.
 Safety managers cannot be expected to implement systems returning financial benefits when their focus has been shifted away from income-generating mindsets to:

-- "safety-first;" or
+- "safety first;" or

 - "SMS auditor first."

 To talk about MONEY, MONEY, MONEY seems almost shameful to some zealot safety managers who totally embrace "Safety."
 It does not matter.
 If you don't start caring about your money, don't worry.
 Your SMS auditor isn't worried about your money either.
 The point is that you need to think about your money/profits/opportunities.
 The other actors have their own interests.
 When you leave money on the table, do you think they care?

 There is only one real purpose in this Advanced Aviation SMS series: showing the way to the money using your SMS!